spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

 #### Configuration for InfluxDB

-If you have installed the InfluxDB and Grafana on Cloud Foundry or have a separate installation of them on another cluster, to enable the Task and Stream metrics integration you need to extend the Data Flow server manifest by adding following JSON to the `SPRING_APPLICATION_JSON` environment variable:
+If you have installed InfluxDB and Grafana on Cloud Foundry or have a separate installation of them on another cluster, to enable the Task and Stream metrics integration, you need to extend the Data Flow server manifest by adding the following JSON to the `SPRING_APPLICATION_JSON` environment variable:

 ```json
     "management.metrics.export.influx": {